Skip to content

 TextMagic is an easy-to-use text messaging app that works on a pay-as-you-go basis, making it ideal for small businesses or individuals with changing texting needs.

+TextMagic also has a confusing user interface.
 Some users, like this G2 reviewer, report confusion regarding notifications: “I don’t like that I don’t get a notification if a text message wasn’t successfully delivered.
 I would have to look at my history to see if it was delivered or not.”

 Another G2 user wanted more clarity on received messages, “Having to figure out which customer the reply message came from has been the biggest challenge.”

-TextMagic Pricing
+TextMagic pricing

 Text messages